Kamakura: Rail

 JR East's Yokosuka Line has three stations within the city. Ōfuna Station is the northernmost.
 Next is Kita-Kamakura Station.
-In the center of the city is Kamakura Station, the central railway station in the city.
+In the center of the city is Kamakura Station.

 Kamakura Station is the terminal for the Enoshima Electric Railway.
 This railway runs westward to Fujisawa, and part of its route runs parallel to the seashore.
 After leaving Kamakura Station, trains make eight more station stops in the city.
 One of them is Hase Station, closest to Hase-dera and Kōtoku-in.
 The next station on the line is Gokurakuji Station, one of the settings for the 2014 film Our Little Sister.